A topic from the subject of Inorganic Chemistry in Chemistry.

 Key Points

-• Acid-base chromatography separates substances based on their ionization behavior.
+• Acid-base chromatography separates substances based on their ionization behavior at a given pH.

-• Ion-exchange chromatography separates substances based on their ability to exchange ions.
+• Ion-exchange chromatography separates substances based on their ability to exchange ions with charged groups on the stationary phase.

 • Both techniques are used for the separation and analysis of various compounds, including proteins, nucleic acids, and inorganic ions.